-1.3.18 The table above clearly highlights that a number of the key buildings in the Maidstone Borough Council portfolio have

-- 1.3.19 Vinters Park Crematorium underwent a refurbishment in late 2009, although the GHG emissions in 2009/10 were only marginally less than in 2008/09.
+The table above clearly highlights that a number of the key buildings in the Maidstone Borough Council portfolio have experienced a significant increase in emissions between 2009/10 and 2010/11.
+The most notable of these, both in the sense of the size of the emissions increase, and the size of the impact on the overall emissions are Vinters Park Crematorium, The Hazlitt Arts Centre and Maidstone House.
+Vinters Park Crematorium underwent a refurbishment in late 2009, although the GHG emissions in 2009/10 were only marginally less than in 2008/09.
 In the first full year of operation post the refurbishment the emissions have increased by 38.82%.
 Additional equipment (in the form of mercury abatement kit) was installed in this refurbishment (thereby increasing the load) as well as more efficient cremators (reducing the number of cremators from 3 to 2).
-Investigations are underway to establish the cause of the increase (given there was no increase in the number of cremations). - 1.3.20 In the case of the Hazlitt Theatre and Maidstone House (and to some extent Vinters Park Crematorium) the large increase in usage is likely to have been caused in part by the severe winter that occurred in 2010/11 and the extra fuel used to maintain an acceptable temperature in the buildings.
+Investigations are underway to establish the cause of the increase (given there was no increase in the number of cremations).

+In the case of the Hazlitt Theatre and Maidstone House (and to some extent Vinters Park Crematorium) the large increase in usage is likely to have been caused in part by the severe winter that occurred in 2010/11 and the extra fuel used to maintain an acceptable temperature in the buildings.
 Furthermore, in the case of Maidstone House, the biomass boiler was being recommissioned over the winter period and is ongoing, and was therefore not able to provide a significant proportion of the heat for Maidstone House.
 It is planned that the continued work on this boiler is completed over the summer period, ready for the 2011/12 winter.
-It should also be noted that in the case of Maidstone House & Gateway, when this usage is broken down month by month, the main increase in usage compared to 2009/10 was seen in the months from April to October. - 1.3.21 The weather corrected emissions in Appendix B indicate the effects of this harsh winter more clearly.
+It should also be noted that in the case of Maidstone House & Gateway, when this usage is broken down month by month, the main increase in usage compared to 2009/10 was seen in the months from April to October.

+The weather corrected emissions set out at Appendix B of the report of the Assistant Director of Regeneration and Cultural Services indicate the effects of this harsh winter more clearly.
 Weather correction works by altering the emissions from natural gas usage based on the number of degree days experienced over the time period of the data.
 In 2009/10 there were 2206 degree days compared to 2414 in 2010/11.
 When these are considered and factored in, the difference in total annual emissions between 2009/10 and 2010/11 is 6.33% compared to 8.58% when this is not considered.
 As such, it can be seen that a proportion of the emissions increase experienced between 2009/10 and 2010/11 was due to the colder conditions experienced during that period.